 Menus: GP lets users customize menus with its Menu Plus and Secondary Nav modules.
-The Menu Plus lets users activate sticky navigation, set different mobile header, etc. The Secondary navigation module adds an extra menu to the site.
+The Menu Plus allows users to activate sticky navigation, set different mobile header, etc. The Secondary navigation module adds an extra menu to the site.
 Both menus share the same options.

-Sections: GP’s page builder Sections lets users design pages/templates.
+Sections: GP’s page builder Sections let users design pages/templates.

 Site Library: Site Library gives you access to demos.
 You can import the demos and edit them as per your requirements.

 Blog: This module lets users enable infinite scroll, masonry home page style, set archive page image size, etc